The Rational Z DX Lens Kits

 • 50-250mm f/4.5-6.3 VR — Probably the weakest of the three Nikon DX zooms, though still very good for its price.
 When bought in any of the two-lens kits, the implied price makes this lens a "no brainer," so a lot of you have it.
 However, I have a better (and more expensive) choice coming up later.

-• 24mm f/1.7 DXThe one DX prime is a 36mm equivalent lens that starts to answer the need for a faster optic that's small.
+• 24mm f/1.7 DXThe single DX prime in the lineup is a 36mm equivalent lens that starts to answer the need for a faster optic that's small.
 The focal length seems a little long for me, as we're edging close to "normal" focal length here.
 Better choices already exist from third party lens makers, but this lens keeps you in the Nikon family.

 Support this site by purchasing these lenses from the following advertiser: